 As mentioned in our first point, a company’s customer support/service team will naturally become the “face” of the company.
 Think about your experiences at ubiquitous places such as Starbucks.
 Even though they have the historic mermaid logo, most people also associate the baristas in green aprons with Starbucks.
 There are even TikTok memes that rank fast-food companies by a generalization of their employees’ behavior towards the customer.

-How your support team approaches communication will shape how your brand is viewed by your users and potential customers.
+How your support team approaches communication will shape how your users and potential customers view your brand.
 When customers are answered in a timely, polite, and informative manner, your brand will become synonymous with good service.
 Bad service will lead to negative reviews since, as mentioned earlier, dissatisfied customers are likely to tell nine to 15 people about their experience.
 With the ease and speed of social media, many people may also post about their negative experience on their social media channels.

 A company’s brand is made up of many tangible features such as logo, products, prices, and typography but as Seth Godin has said “A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”
 These expectations and memories are shaped by your customers’ interactions with your support team, making your support members the perfect brand managers.